🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Jeff Yang started NaturalReader over 20 years ago.

-The story?
-He struggled to read technical textbooks in college.
-So he built his own text to speech software.
+The story: He had trouble reading technical textbooks in university.
+So he built his own text to speech software to help.

 Then he shared it with others who had the same problem.